Photographic plate

 Photographic plates preceded photographic film as a mean of photography.
 A light-sensitive emulsion of silver salts was applied to a glass plate.
 This form of photographic material largely faded from the consumer market in the early years of the 20th century, as more convenient and less fragile films were introduced.
 However, photographic plates were in wide use by the professional astronomical community as late as the 1990s.
 Such plates respond to ~2% of light received.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Photographic plate" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Photographic plate" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools